 For a copy of the Product Disclosure Statement or more information about the Scheme, contact any Westpac branch or call 0508 972 254 or from overseas +64 9 375 9978 (international toll charges apply).
 You can also download the Product Disclosure Statement.

-The ratings issued by SuperRatings Pty Ltd ABN 95 100 192 283 AFSL 311880 (SuperRatings) for Westpac KiwiSaver Scheme, Gold is as of 13 October 2020.
-SuperRatings does not guarantee the data or content contained herein to be accurate, complete or up-to-date, and it will not have any liability for its use or distribution.
+The ratings issued by SuperRatings Pty Ltd ABN 95 100 192 283 AFSL 311880 (SuperRatings) for Westpac KiwiSaver Scheme (‘Platinum’ rating), are as of 23 November 2021.
+SuperRatings does not guarantee the data or content contained herein to be accurate, complete, or up-to-date, and it will not have any liability for its use or distribution.
 Ratings are not financial advice for the purposes of the Financial Markets Conduct Act 2013.
-Consider your personal circumstances, read the product disclosure statement and seek independent financial advice before investing.
+Consider your personal circumstances, read the product disclosure statement, and seek independent financial advice before investing.
 SuperRatings uses objective criteria and receives a fee for publishing awards.
 Visit superratings.com.au for ratings information and to access the full report. © 2021 SuperRatings.
 All rights reserved.